 (iii) an Inflexible Planned Outage which the TSO would like to move;

 the TSO may, upon giving a Generator written notice, request that the Start Date or Start Time of a Planned Outage be advanced or deferred.
 If the Generator agrees to such advancement or deferral, or the TSO and the Generator agree to some other advancement or deferral, the Generator will take the Outage in accordance with that agreement.
 The provisions of this paragraph OC2.6.4(e) also apply to Interconnector Owners as if references to “Generator” were references to an “Interconnector Owner”.
+The provisions of this paragraph OC2.6.4(e) also apply to Aggregators as if references to “Generator” were references to an “Aggregator”.

 OC2.6.4 (f) A Generator may, on reasonable grounds, by notice in writing submitted to the TSO at any time during Year 0, request that a CDGU (or in the case of a CCGT Installation, CCGT Module(s) therein) and/or Generating Unit(s) within a Dispatchable WFPSs or a Controllable WFPS, for which there is a Flexible Planned Outage or an Inflexible Planned Outage, as specified in the Final Outage Programme, remain in service and that one or more of the other CDGUs (or in the case of a CCGT Installation, CCGT Module(s) therein) and/or Generating Unit(s) within a Dispatchable WFPSs or a Controllable WFPS, as the case may be, at the same Power Station (having substantially the same Contracted Capacity / Registered Capacity (PPA plant / non-PPA plant respectively) and Contracted Technical Parameters, or equivalent parameters in the case of CCGT Modules, CDGUs other than PPA CDGUs, and/or Generating Unit(s) within a Dispatchable WFPSs or a Controllable WFPS) be permitted to be taken out of service during the period for which such Flexible Planned Outage or Inflexible Planned Outage has been planned.
 The TSO shall not unreasonably withhold its consent to such substitution and, if the TSO does consent, the Final Outage Programme shall be amended and the Generator shall be entitled to take the Outage accordingly.
 The provisions of this paragraph OC2.6.4(f) also apply to Interconnector Owners as if references to “Generator” and to a Generator’s units were references to an “Interconnector Owner” in respect of an “Interconnector”.
+The provisions of this paragraph OC2.6.4(f) also apply to Aggregators as if references to “Generator” and to a Generator’s units were references to an “Aggregator” in respect of an “Aggregated Generated Unit” or a “Demand Side Unit”.

 OC2.6.4 (g) Short Term Planned Maintenance Outage